gitsindonesia/nuxt-starter/README.md

 ## Directory Structure

-Look at the [nuxt directory stucture documentation](https://nuxt.com/docs/guide/directory-structure/nuxt).
+Look at the [Nuxt directory structure documentation](https://nuxt.com/docs/guide/directory-structure/nuxt).
 With additional folders:

-- `api`: Used to store all the api mapping with its path and payload.
+API used to store all the API mapping with its path and payload.

 ## Create New Project

 ### With `create-gits-app`

-The best way to create new project with this template is using `create-gits-app`:
+The best way to create a new project with this template is using `create-gits-app`:

 ```bash
 npx create-gits-app@latest